Quratulain-bilal/open_ai_sdk/Markdown/markdown/README.md

 ➤ Rendered Output:
 Learn more about Markdown or see the specification.

-Best Practices & Common Mistakes ✅❌
-Do (✅)	Don't (❌)	Reason
-[Text](https://example.com/my%20page)	[Text](https://example.com/my page)	URLs with spaces will break.
-Always use %20 for spaces.
+💡 Pro Tips & Knowledge
+Spaces Break URLs: URLs cannot contain spaces.
+If you need to link to a resource with a space in its path, you must use %20 (e.g., https://example.com/my%20page) or use an HTML <a> tag.

-Use reference links for many URLs.
-Use long, messy inline URLs everywhere.
-Keeps your source text clean and manageable.
+Clean Source Code: Use reference-style links in long documents to keep your paragraph text clean and manageable.
-💡 Pro Knowledge:
-Parentheses in URLs: If a URL contains parentheses, you must encode them (%28 for ( and %29 for )) or use a reference-style link.

 9. Images
-The syntax for images is almost identical to links, but preceded by an exclamation mark (!).
+The syntax for images is identical to links, but preceded by an exclamation mark (!).
 ![Alt Text](URL "Optional Title")

 Alt Text: Essential for accessibility (screen readers) and SEO.
 Describe the image.